monigarrteam/android-syllabus/README.md

 ##### PROJECT 3 CUSTOM ANDROID APP

 * Complete your Custom Android App & Push to your Forked Code Repository.
-** Include Features: Android Content Sharing
+** Include Features: saving data & interacting
 * Submit Custom Android App with PR to validate code passes requirements (before thursday midnight if you want feedback).
 * Add link, description & screenshot of your project on your:
 	* facebook profile.